-- Liaison with the child's previous school

-- Concerns raised by parent

-- Concerns raised by teacher

-- Assessment information showing that a child is working below age related expectation
+- Liaison with the child's previous school or setting - Concerns raised by parent - Concerns raised by teacher - Areas raised by other outside professionals who may be involved with the child or family - Assessment information showing that a child is working below age related expectation

-If a child is thought to have special educational needs a number of tests will be carried out by the Special Educational Needs Coordinator (SENCo).
-(These include reading, a dyslexia assessment and spelling) If there is further need for cognitive assessments then an Educational Psychologist will be used.
+If a child is thought to have special educational needs a number of tests will be carried out by the Special Educational Needs Coordinator (SENDCo).
+(These include reading, a dyslexia screening test and spelling) If there is further need for cognitive assessments then an Educational Psychologtist will be used, alongside other agencies as relevant and with parental permission.